Sometimes a mole is a mole. Other times, it’s cancerous. How can you tell the difference?

 Does your mole change in size, color, or shape over time?
 Does it bleed, itch, or crust over?
 These are indicators that it could be melanoma.

-Dr. Peng said that people who are fair-skinned, burn easily or have a large number of moles are at higher risk for the disease.
-Even so, “a mole can meet all five of the ABCDE criteria and not be dangerous,” according to Dr. Peng.
+According to Peng, people who are fair-skinned, burn easily or have a large number of moles are at higher risk for the disease.
+Even so, he also highlights that “a mole can meet all five of the ABCDE criteria and not be dangerous.”

-Ashley Wysong, MD, MS, assistant professor of clinical dermatology and director of Mohs and dermatologic surgery at the Keck School of Medicine of USC, performs routine surgery on melanoma patients as a dermatologist at USC Dermatology at Keck Medicine of USC.
-“When caught in the early stages, melanoma very rarely goes outside of the skin and is highly curable,” Dr. Wysong said.
+“When caught in the early stages, melanoma very rarely goes outside of the skin and is highly curable,” Peng says.
 “Your dermatologist or dermatologic surgeon will be able to surgically remove the cancer using local anesthesia.”

 Are you concerned about a mole on your skin?
 USC Dermatology at Keck Medicine of USC is recognized nationally for providing the highest quality of dermatology care.
 Schedule an appointment with a dermatologist to learn more.
 If you’re in the Los Angeles area, call (800) USC-CARE (800-872-2273) or by visit http://dermatology.keckmedicine.org/